emilieanthony/dentistimo-documentation/README.md

  - [Availability checking](https://git.chalmers.se/courses/dit355/test-teams-formation/team-5/availability-checker)

- The Availability checker filters generated time slots to the user is only shown available time slots.
-The component also validates booking request and forward validated requests to the booking handler.
+ The Availability checker filters generated time slots so that the user is only shown available time slots.
+The component also validates booking request and forwards validated requests to the booking handler.

 - [GUI](https://git.chalmers.se/courses/dit355/test-teams-formation/team-5/team-5-client)

-The GUI displays an interactive map allowing users to navigate to dentist practices and allow users to book an appointment at a chosen clinic.
+The GUI displays an interactive map allowing users to navigate to dentist practices and allows users to book an appointment at a chosen clinic.